MicrosoftDocs/microsoft-community-training/microsoft-community-training/get-started/step-by-step-configuration-guide.md

 Once the platform is rolled out to the target audience, you can start publishing the portal for your learners by doing the following:

-1. Create and display posters with a QR code in office areas or near the lifts.
+1. Create and display posters with a QR code in office areas or near lifts.

 2. Broadcast information via email or social media networks (such as WhatsApp messages) with a link to the app.